MaxwellSalmon/Omicron35/README.md

 Function should be defined in **functions.py** and loaded when creating a model.

 ### Loading models the fast way
 Models are tied to a scene and automatically loaded when the scene is loaded.
-Only argument is a path or simply just the name of the file.<br>
+The only argument is a path or simply just the name of the file.
 It can also take keyword arguments being the following:

 ```